-Topic Action Near-Term 0-5 yrs Long-Term 5+ yrs On-Going Land Use Update zoning map to establish consistency with the Future Land Use Plan. Х Land Use Develop new zoning districts for the Mixed Use Areas. Х Land Use Continue evaluation of site plans and development proposals for potential impacts to the community's natural resources and to identify potential mitigation actions. Х Land Use The City Council, Planning Commission and Park, Open Space, and Docks Advisory Commission shall review and analyze publicly owned land to ensure that it is needed for public purposes.
+Topic Action Near-Term 0-5 yrs Long-Term 5+ yrs On-Going Land Use Update zoning map to establish consistency with the Future Land Use Plan. Х Land Use Develop new zoning districts for the Mixed Use Areas. Х Land Use Continue evaluation of site plans and development proposals for potential impacts to the community's natural resources and to identify potential mitigation actions.
+X Land Use The City Council, Planning Commission and Park, Open Space, and Docks Advisory Commission shall review and analyze publicly owned land to ensure that it is needed for public purposes.
 Parcels that are deemed to serve no current or future public purpose should be considered for removal from the City inventory and returned to the tax rolls.
-X Land Use The City should consider making information available pertaining to design criteria for solar access. Х Land Use Examine the existing Zoning and Subdivision Ordinances to ensure that they adequately include solar energy protection measures.
-X Land Use Prepare and implement signage plan to create uniform signage at all City entries X Parks, Open Space & Recreation Annually update the Capital Improvement Plan for parks, recreation, and open space ensuring that continued funding is available to meet the community's needs, including staffing, programming, new amenities and maintenance. Х Parks, Open Space & Recreation Create and implement a maintenance and replacement schedule to plan for phased replacement of neighborhood and pocket park facilities (i.e. playgrounds, courts, etc.) X Parks, Open Space & Recreation Provide an opportunity for neighborhood input on replacement projects. Χ Parks, Open Space & Recreation Add user amenities to parks to respond to evolving public need. Χ Parks, Open Space & Recreation Establish, and implement as opportunities arise, a uniform park signage and branding system for Mound's park, open space and recreation system.
+X Land Use The City should consider making information available pertaining to design criteria for solar access. Х Land Use Examine the existing Zoning and Subdivision Ordinances to ensure that they adequately include solar energy protection measures. Х Land Use Prepare and implement signage plan to create uniform signage at all City entries X Parks, Open Space & Recreation Annually update the Capital Improvement Plan for parks, recreation, and open space ensuring that continued funding is available to meet the community's needs, including staffing, programming, new amenities and maintenance. Х Parks, Open Space & Recreation Create and implement a maintenance and replacement schedule to plan for phased replacement of neighborhood and pocket park facilities (i.e. playgrounds, courts, etc.) X Parks, Open Space & Recreation Provide an opportunity for neighborhood input on replacement projects.
+X Parks, Open Space & Recreation Add user amenities to parks to respond to evolving public need. Χ Parks, Open Space & Recreation Establish, and implement as opportunities arise, a uniform park signage and branding system for Mound's park, open space and recreation system.
 X Parks, Open Space & Recreation Conduct a Master Plan for Surfside Park.
 X Parks, Open Space & Recreation Consider an off-leash dog area where there is usable, underutilized open space that has an adequate buffer from adjacent residential properties.
-X Parks, Open Space & Recreation Х Parks, Open Space & Recreation Explore opportunities, including partnerships, for a community garden.
+X Parks, Open Space & Recreation Explore the development of a few disc golf holes in a location where there is underutilized open space and users will not impact high quality natural areas. Х Parks, Open Space & Recreation Explore opportunities, including partnerships, for a community garden.
 Seek locations where there is usable, underutilized open space where water for irrigation can be available.
 X